 Composition of gear

 My starting point has been my Kilimanjaro gear I used four years before Aconcagua expedition.
 Therefore I had to acquire pretty much all of the high altitude gear like, double boots, warm down jacket, a capable sleeping back etc. Quite early during the preparation process I have decided to rent most of the high mountain gear.
-Check out my packing list in to see which products I exactly brought to Argentina and rented in Mendoza.
+Check out my packing list to see which products I exactly brought to Argentina and rented in Mendoza.

 I left my Apple Watch at home!?!